Defelo/deploy-sh/README.md

   --test          Build and activate the new configuration, but do not add it to the boot menu.
   --dry-activate  Build the new configuration, but do not activate it.
   --reboot        Build the new configuration, make it the boot default and reboot into the new system.
+  --eval          Evaluate the new configuration, but neither build nor activate it.

+Activation options:
-  --diff          Display differences between the current and new configuration, but do not activate it.
+  --diff          Display differences between the current and new configuration --no-diff       Don't display differences between the current and new configuration.
-  --nvd           Display package version differences between the current and new configuration, but do not activate it.
+  --nvd           Display package differences between the current and new configuration. (default) --no-nvd        Don't display package differences between the current and new configuration.

 Host options:
   --local         Build the configuration locally and copy the new system to the target host.